-I was so obsessed with those iconic blue stairs ever since I saw them on Instagram, so it was no question that I will include it in my Nusa Islands itinerary.
+I was so obsessed with those iconic blue stairs ever since I saw them on Instagram, so it was no question that I will include them in my Nusa Islands itinerary.
 If you’re planning on doing the same, I got your back!
 I put together a complete guide about everything you need to know before visiting Peguyangan Waterfall!

 If you’re planning to visit Bali for the first time you might be interested in my Ultimate Bali Travel Guide as well.
-It was written specifically for first-timers and it’s loaded with useful information about Bali like where to stay, how to get around and what to do!
+It was written specifically for first-timers and it’s loaded with useful information about Bali like where to stay, how to get around, and what to do!

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

-How to get to Peguyangan Waterfall
+How to Get to Peguyangan Waterfall

-The easiest way to get around Nusa Penida is to rent a scooter at the harbour.
+The easiest way to get around Nusa Penida is to rent a scooter at the harbor.
 They usually cost around 75k Rp (6 USD) for a day.
 Although be prepared for a very bumpy ride!
 The roads on Nusa Penida are in a really bad condition with many potholes so they can be very dangerous.

 If you don’t have experience in scooter riding I would recommend hiring a private driver or opting for an organized tour.
 Traveling in a car is not comfortable either, but at least you don’t have to worry about the road conditions.
-And having a seatbelt together with airco is a huge advantage too!
+And having a seatbelt together with air-con is a huge advantage too!

-When to visit Peguyangan Waterfall
+When to Visit Peguyangan Waterfall

 Since Peguyangan waterfall is not so insta-famous yet you don’t need to worry about the crowd.
 Therefore you can basically visit any time of the day!
-However it requires an intense climbing to reach it from the parking lot (more about this later) so it’s better to do it in the morning when the weather is not so hot.
+However, it requires intense climbing to reach it from the parking lot (more about this later) so it’s better to do it in the morning when the weather is not so hot.

-What to expect at Peguyangan Waterfall
+What to Expect at Peguyangan Waterfall

 Arriving to the entrance

 You will also find a small restaurant right in front of the entrance selling food and drinks.
-In case your forgot to bring some water definitely buy some at the restaurant!
+In case you forgot to bring some water definitely buy some at the restaurant!
 Trust me, you’re gonna need it later.

-At the bottom of the stairs there is a sacred temple so you are required to wear a sarong.
+At the bottom of the stairs, there is a sacred temple so you are required to wear a sarong.
 If you don’t have your own, you can rent it at the entrance for 10k Rp (0.7 USD).
 It can be hard to climb the stairs wearing a sarong but you can take it off during the climb and put it back on when you reach the temple at the bottom.

-It’s important to know that although this place is called Peguyangan Waterfall, you will not find any real waterfall at there.
+It’s important to know that although this place is called Peguyangan Waterfall, you will not find any real waterfall there.
 I will tell you more about it later!